SSubhnil/RacingCARLA/README.md

-Notice: After the recent Carla update 0.9.10, there are errors in the build which is being resolved.
-The code will work for 0.9.9
+Notice: After the recent Carla update 0.9.10, the code only works for the packaged version.
+There are errors in the source build which are being resolved.
+The code will work for 0.9.9 (if built from source).

 # CARLA-Racing